 There is an option (toggle) available as a Search option exposed to the end-user if the search should be run against simple structures or Markush ones.

-In the OFF case (simple structure search), the existing options would be available in the Search page (exact, substructure, similarity; w/ or w/o 2D and tautomer options) and the search will be performed against the „simple” structures only.
+In the OFF case (simple structure search), the existing options would be available in the Search page (Duplicate, Substructure, Similarity; w/ or w/o Stereo and Tautomer matches extension) and the search will be performed against the „simple” structures only.

 Searches can be performed with a single well defined structure or Markush structure